 There is an urgent need for a coordinated assessment of current and emerging TSM&O knowledge gaps and associated critical research issues.
 This assessment should establish a basis for coordinating national TSM&O research and development projects across multiple organizations through 2025.
 TSM&O topics need to be broadly characterized to encompass relevant aspects of transportation security and emergency management, freight operations and supply chain logistics, and active transportation and demand management along with other established areas of traffic and incident management and Intelligent Transportation Systems.

-The objective of this research is to create a plan for developing a sustainable transportation system management and operation (TSM&O) research program.
+The objective of this research was to create a plan for developing a sustainable transportation system management and operation (TSM&O) research program.